Chris Rock says he’s still ‘processing’ Oscar slap at show - NewsBreak

 “We love you,” someone shouted at one point, eliciting cheers from the audience, according to the audio.

 At Sunday’s Oscars, Rock had made a joke about Jada Pinkett Smith’s buzzed haircut.
-Pinkett Smith has spoken publicly about her diagnosis of alopecia, which can cause baldness .Kareem Abdul-Jabbar: Will Smith ‘perpetuated stereotypes’ against Black people with slap
+Pinkett Smith has spoken publicly about her diagnosis of alopecia, which can cause baldness .What did Chris Rock say before Will Smith slapped him?

 “Jada, I love you.
 ‘G.I.
 Jane 2,’ can’t wait to see it,” Rock said while presenting an award, comparing Pinkett Smith to Demi Moore’s “G.I.
 Jane” character, who had a buzz cut in the 1997 film.